SpaceBurritos/keyboardDrivenFrameworkAssignment/README.md

 ## Page Object Model

- To run the Page Object Model Testing go to the folder [selenium-tutorial/src/test/java/testscript](selenium-tutorial/src/test/java/testscript)
+ To run the Page Object Model Testing go to the folder [selenium-tutorial/src/test/java/testscript](selenium-tutorial/src/test/java/testscript) and select the page that you wanna test